A Quick and Easy Way to Display Your Postcards

 The only ribbon I had on-hand was curling ribbon, and in the end, it turned out to be ideal because it was stiff enough to feed straight through the slits made by the craft knife.
 I would suggest therefore that you choose a ribbon that isn't too wide or bulky for ease of use.

 I can envisage filling a wall or part of a wall with displays like this of different lengths.
 I would choose themes for each separate display.

-Curling or other fancy ribbon may not suit the theme but in this case you could use a plain tape or even transparent nylon thread.
-Transparent thread may produce an interesting effect of the postcards apparently floating.
+Curling or other fancy ribbon may not suit the theme, but in this case, you could use a plain tape or even transparent nylon thread.
+Transparent thread may produce an interesting "floating" effect.

 eBay Always Has Plenty of Postcards on Offer

 I find it very hard to "sacrifice" any type of correspondence if it was sent to me personally, so when I expand my display, I will be looking to eBay for small collections of colourful or pretty postcards to use.

 In the past, I've searched for cards of children which are often described as vintage.
 At 99 cents, I don't think I'd mind I using them, even if they really are vintage cards, but they may of course only be vintage style.
 It's a decision that has to be made.